 #1 Ingrao, B., and Israel, G. (1990).
 The Invisible Hand.
 Economic Equilibrium in the History of Science.
 Cambridge, MA, London: MIT Press.

-Related 'Walras, Keynes, Samuelson, DSGE, IS-LM ― R.I.P.' and 'Macroeconomics without Keynes' and 'The futile synthesis of neoclassical rubbish and Keynesian garbage' and 'Economics: The pathetic story of two failures' and 'Macroeconomics ― dead since Keynes' and 'Rethinking deficit spending' and 'Causa finita: the end of I=S/IS-LM' and 'Neo-Paleo-Stupidicism' and 'Heterodoxy’s biggest mistake is to repeat Orthodoxy’s biggest mistake' and 'Joan Robinson and the ‘throng of superfluous economists’ and 'I=S: Mark of the Incompetent' and 'Fundamentally flawed' and 'True macrofoundations: the reset of economics'
+Related 'Walras, Keynes, Samuelson, DSGE, IS-LM ― R.I.P.' and 'Macroeconomics without Keynes' and 'The futile synthesis of neoclassical rubbish and Keynesian garbage' and 'Economics: the pathetic story of two failures' and 'Macroeconomics ― dead since Keynes' and 'Rethinking deficit spending' and 'Causa finita: the end of I=S/IS-LM' and 'Neo-Paleo-Stupidicism' and 'Heterodoxy’s biggest mistake is to repeat Orthodoxy’s biggest mistake' and 'Joan Robinson and the ‘throng of superfluous economists’ and 'I=S: Mark of the Incompetent' and 'Fundamentally flawed' and 'True macrofoundations: the reset of economics' and 'MMT and the canonical macroeconomic model'